mlrun/mlrun/docs/concepts/alerts.md

 See {ref}`monitoring-overview` for more details on drift and performance.
 ## Creating an alert
 You can select an alert type for a specific model, for example "drift detection" for a given model.
-You must specify the frequency of alerts, and the criteria for alerts (how many times in what time window, etc.).
+You can optionally specify the frequency of alerts, and the criteria for alerts (how many times in what time window, etc.).
+If not specified, it uses the defaults.
 You can configure Git, Slack, and webhook notifications.
 See the {py:meth}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.